 - Omics Techniques and their Application to Genomic Medicine

 - Genomic of Common and Rare Inherited Diseases

 - Molecular Pathology of Cancer and Application in Cancer Diagnosis, Treatment and Monitoring

 - Bioinformatics, Data Interpretation & Data Quality Assurance in Genomic Analysis

 - Introduction to Counselling Skills used in Genomic Medicine

 - Advanced Bioinformatics - Clinical Bioinformatics and Personalisation of Medicines

 - Research Project

-The MSc Genomic Medicine offers a wide range of delivery methods for providing theoretical knowledge, from lectures, laboratory sessions and tutorials to computer-based analysis workshops as well as the opportunity to gain input from internationally renowned experts in their fields.
+The MSc Genomic Medicine offers a wide range of delivery methods for providing theoretical knowledge, from lectures, laboratory sessions and tutorials to computer-based analysis workshops and flipped teaching as well as the opportunity to gain input from internationally renowned experts in their fields.